HULKs/hulk/docs/robotics/motion/overview.md

 ## Motion Execution

 In the next step, all nodes for all motions are executed.
-The nodes, whose motion is not selected, are finished early.
+The nodes, whose motion is not selected, may exit early.

 ## Command Sending